Atrociously/stilts/book/src/intro.md

 ## Important Mentions
 The Stilts templating engine takes major inspiration from [Askama](https://github.com/djc/askama).
-Askama is an older library with more history and support behind it, which Stilts cannot claim to have.
+Askama is a more mature library with more history and support backing it, which Stilts cannot claim to have.
 However Stilts provides features that I believe are worth the change.

 It took a lot of research on procedural macros to figure out